cudmore/pie/docs/docs/commander.md

-	./commander status      - get the status of the background commander server ./commander enable      - start the background commander server at boot ./commander disable     - do not start the background commander server at boot ./commander disable     - do not start the background commander server at boot
+	./commander status      - get the status of the background commander server ./commander enable      - start the background commander server at boot ./commander disable     - do not start the background commander server at boot
 	====================
 	./commander run         - run commander on command line